Mileta Radojković

-Mileta Radojković, Prince of Jagodina, Grand Count of Rasina (Đunis, Ottoman Empire, 1778 - Donji Katun, Principality of Serbia, 26 September 1852) was a participant in the First Serbian Uprising and Second Serbian Uprising, and was the first and most important prince of the Jagodina Nahija and held the title of Serdar Rasinski.
-He was also an honorary member of the Society Of Serbian Letters.
+Mileta Radojković, Prince of Jagodina, Grand Count of Rasina (c.
+1778 – 26 September 1852) was a participant in the First Serbian Uprising and Second Serbian Uprising, and was the first and most important prince of the Jagodina Nahija and held the title of Serdar Rasinski.
+He was also an honorary member of the Society of Serbian Letters.

 Biography

-Mile Radojković's father brought him to Donji Katun as a child and as a child, he grew up and lived in Donji Katun.
+Radojković's father brought him to Donji Katun as a child where he would grow up.
 Radojković's ancestors immigrated to Đunis from Kosovo.
 He was appointed prince of the Jagodina nahija at an assembly held on 19 December 1815, and he remained in this position until 1830.

 During this period, he was also a member of the Kragujevac General People's Court and the Belgrade People's Court.
 When, in October 1823, Prince Miloš Obrenović founded the most important court in the country—the "Municipal Court" in Kragujevac.
 Mileta Radojković was appointed one of the members of this court.
 He was in this court until St. George's Day in 1825 when he was transferred to the Belgrade People's Court.
 He was in the Belgrade General People's Court until July 1826, when he became a member of the General People's Court again.
 It is known that he was also a member of this court in 1830.

 In 1826, Mileta, together with Toma Vučić Perišić, had the greatest merits in quelling the Đakov's revolt.
 Then Mileta led the cavalry, and Toma the infantry.

 In 1826, Prince Miloš Obrenović leased all the ferryboats in Serbia from the Turks, kept the larger one for himself, and leased the others.
 From 1826 to 1830, Mileta Radojković managed the ferryboat line in Obrež, the busiest ferry in the Jagodina district.

 In the summer of 1830, Miloš Obrenović persuaded the people of Jagodina to accuse Mileta of numerous injustices that he allegedly did to them.
 He also instructed some women and girls in Jagodina to accuse Mileta of adultery.
 At the end of the trial, Miloš forgave Prince Mileta.
 Miloš initiated this trial to show Mileta and the other princes that he was the "true master of Serbia".
 Since then, Mileta stopped supporting Obrenović and become his opponent.